So, you decided – you’re going to work freelance.

 Like any business endeavour, you’re going to need money to begin.
 Becoming a full time freelancer is your business, so invest in yourself.
 You’ll need to have the capital up front, enough to float you through the growing pains.
 Most small business fail in the first or second year and freelancing is no different.
 How will you live until the money starts flowing?

-You already have your jobs lined up
+You have your freelance jobs lined up

-You already changed the way you live
+You changed the way you live

 You fucking love it

-Seems like a no-brainer, but I’ve had people complain to me about how much they hate writing and then still think it’s a good idea for self-employment.
+Seems like a no-brainer, but I’ve had people complain to me about how much they hate writing.
+And then still think it’s a good idea for self-employment.
 What???

-Seriously, dude, you could have a thousand freelance jobs lined up, but if you hate what you’re doing, it’s going to show in your writing.
+Seriously, dude, you could have a thousand freelance jobs lined up, but if you hate what you’re doing?
+It’s going to show in your writing.
 People can tell and it turns them off.
 If you don’t love it, over time, you’re going to find it difficult to force yourself to keep going at it every day.
 And you’re not going to last long.

 Working freelance can take many shapes, so if you fall into this category, you should think about applying your energy toward something you actually like.
 That way you can still live the dream without torturing yourself.

-People who are successful as full-time freelancer writers are among those lucky few who love what they do for a living.
-If you want to be among those who make it, practice your craft, accumulate a few professional writing credits, and be practical and plan for the lean early days before telling your boss to suck it.
+If you want to be among them, practice your craft, accumulate a few professional writing credits, and be practical and plan for the lean early days before telling your boss to suck it.
 You stick to that?
 You’ll be well on your way to achieving your dream of…

-What’s that phrase again boys and girls?
+What’s that phrase again, peeps?

 Supporting yourself on your art!